TristankMS/TACARS/README.md

 Oh yes, it'll happen.

-If the problem's during the upload, easy option is to Delete all the files beginning with the name of your upload type (del AllRequests*.*), then run it again, use query filters to exclude one result set, or just use a different table name.
+If the problem's during the upload, easy option is to Delete all the files beginning with the name of your upload type (`del AllRequests*.*`), then run it again, use query filters to exclude one result set, or just use a different table name.

-Harder: selectively edit the *-Watermark-Last.txt file to reset the maximum request ID seen and re-run from there...
+Harder: selectively edit the `*-Watermark-Last.txt` file for the query type to reset the maximum request ID to your chosen value, and re-run from there...

 Hardest: just fix it all for me, there's a dear.